Abstract Factory Pattern Tutorial

 add oper

-7. Name it as CreateProductA(), and make AbstractProductA as return type.
+7. Name the operation CreateProductA() and set AbstractProductA as its return type.

 create product a added

-8. Add also operation CreateProductB(), and make AbstractProductB as return type.
+8. Also, add an operation CreateProductB(), with AbstractProductB as its return type.

 create product b added

-9. Set both operations as abstract by right clicking on the operation and selecting Model Element Properties > Abstract from the popup menu.
+9. Set both operations as abstract by right-clicking on each operation and selecting Model Element Properties > Abstract from the popup menu.

 set opers abstract